Abdominal wall surgery

 - If you could be pregnant

-- Several days before surgery, you may be asked to stop taking aspirin, ibuprofen (Advil, Motrin), warfarin (Coumadin), and any other drugs that affect blood clotting.
+- Several days before surgery, you may be asked to stop taking medicines that make it hard for your blood to clot.
+These include aspirin, ibuprofen (Advil, Motrin), warfarin (Coumadin), and others.

 After the Procedure